GroceyLot/balatcher/README.md

 # Balatcher

-So it's like a balatro patcher, clone this repo, run the main.py (no requirements) and then run build/BalatroMod.exe.
+So it's like a balatro patcher, clone this repo, run the main.py (no requirements) and then run build/BalatroMod.exe (all necessary DLLs and the license.txt are copied to build).

 Only windows support.
 Probably never gonna update this unless a balatro update makes a breaking change.